All Episodes

 Moms for Make America Healthy Again.

-They're gearing up for record demand because Americans now are paying we look, we have an obesity problem.
+They're gearing up for record demand because Americans now are paying.

-We have a diabetes problem, we have a heart disease problem, we have a cancer problem.
+We have a heart disease problem.

 Why do men in Japan live 10 years longer than men in America?